Acting Games | Drama Exercises and Games for Kids and Adults

 Age Range: All ages

-Learning Outcomes: acting, vocal projection, concentration
+Learning Outcomes: Acting, vocal projection, concentration.

 A fun, quirky game.
 Be prepared for things to get weird…

-1. Have students sit in a circle.
+1. Have the group sit in a circle.

 3. The goal is to make the other person laugh, by simply saying “Moo.”